iBSL Level 3 Award in Deafblind Communication

 Why Choose us

-The qualification can enhance the skills of many other job roles such as Counsellor, Social Worker/Assessor, Mental Health and so on.
+Whether you are a communication guide, a personal assistant or a support worker there are benefits in doing the course for all similar career paths.
+The course can enhance the skills of many other job roles such as Counsellor, Social Worker/Assessor, or a Mental Health professional.

 Learners can continue from this qualification to Interpreting for Deafblind People in the future.